What Are the DtC Liquor Shipping Laws by State?

 • Vermont (RTD cocktails only)

-It’s also universally required that any packages being shipped have a label clearly identifying that the box contains alcohol and that a signature of a person aged 21 years or older is required for delivery.
+It’s also universally required that any packages being shipped have a label clearly identifying that the box contains alcohol and that the signature of a person aged 21 years or older is required for delivery.

 How does DtC liquor shipping work?